kensand/rss-lemmy-bot/README.md

 # rss-lemmy-bot

-A (quick and dirty) bot intended to scan RSS feeds and post them to Lemmy communities.
+A Lemmy bot intended to scan RSS feeds and post them to Lemmy communities.

 ## Usage